Table of Contents

 - 5 Medicinal Uses of Common Garden Asparagus

 The plant has fleshy, long, thick roots from which young shoots emerge.
-These young shoots are known as spears and are harvested during spring season and eaten as vegetable after boiling or steaming for 10-15 minutes.
+These young shoots are known as spears, and are harvested during spring season, and eaten as vegetable after boiling or steaming for 10-15 minutes.
 They are also eaten as salad.
-The shoots are good source of protein and dietary fiber.
+The shoots are a good source of protein, and dietary fiber.
 The roasted seeds are used as coffee substitute.
-Asparagus is rich in nutrients, particularly carotenoids and sulfur containing compounds which give the plant its distinctive taste.
+Asparagus is rich in nutrients, particularly carotenoids, and sulfur containing compounds which give the plant its distinctive taste.

-Flowers are small, unisexual and greenish white-yellow, hanging on slender pedicels, 2 or 3 together in the axils of the principal branches, many of them with stamens only.
-The size of flower depends on gender of plant.
+Flowers are small, unisexual, and greenish white-yellow, hanging on slender pedicels, 2 or 3 together in the axils of the principal branches, many of them with stamens only.
+The size of flower depends on gender of the plant.

-It is also cultivated and available in India.
-But the quality of plants, size, and flavor may differ from the European plants.
+It is also cultivated, and available in India.
+But the quality of the plants, size, and flavor may differ from the European plants.

 Below is given taxonomical classification of Asparagus officinalis.

 - Subkingdom: Tracheobionta – Vascular plants